|AAAOM Student Organization Board of Directors|

 Josh is a second generation healthcare practitioner; his father and stepfather are chiropractors and his mother practices acupuncture.
 After receiving a BS in Biology from the University of Georgia, Josh spent a year backpacking around the world before teaching high school biology teacher and working as a technical trainer in the biotechnical industry.
 In December 2012 Josh received his MSOM from the AOMA Graduate School of Integrative Medicine in Austin, Texas.
 His group practice in South Austin, Texas, strives to make acupuncture and Oriental medicine an integral part of primary healthcare decisions, focusing on pain, digestive disorders, and sports injuries.
 Josh recalls being very influenced by seeing how patients treated in his parents’ clinics came in often unable to walk; however, after receiving treatments, following a healthy diet, and lifestyle, they were able to regain their health.
 Josh knows that the best of biomedicine should be combined with natural techniques to provide the greatest efficacy and the fewest side effects.

-Erika Schultz will receive her Master in Chinese Medicine and Acupuncture degree from the AOMA Graduate School of Integrative Medicine in December 2013.
+Erika Schultz received her Master in Chinese Medicine and Acupuncture degree from the AOMA Graduate School of Integrative Medicine in December 2013.
 Erika strives to ensure student members are engaged in important issues relevant to this growing and evolving profession.
-She has served in local student government at AOMA and received scholarships to attend AAAOM national conferences.
+She served in local student government at AOMA and received scholarships to attend AAAOM national conferences.
 She was the recipient of AOMA’s 2012 President’s Award for her contributions to state advocacy.
-Erika is a regular contributor on the importance of advocacy in our profession for Emperor College’s Qi Blog and tweets as @acuInternErika.
+Erika was a regular contributor on the importance of advocacy in our profession for Emperor College’s Qi Blog and tweets as @acuInternErika.
 In her spare time, she enjoys dancing, yoga, and walks with her beloved pup.

 Jennifer joins the AAAOM Student Organization with an academic background in anthropology, including medical anthropology, and experience working in non-profit and legal environments.
 She has a passion for languages, enhancing cross-cultural understanding, and holistic healthcare.
 Jennifer is currently enrolled at Pacific College of Oriental Medicine, Chicago, Illinois, working on her master’s of science in traditional Oriental medicine.